 If you are accused of failing to render aid or leaving the scene of an accident while under the influence of alcohol or controlled substances, and there is a death as a result, the charges can be enhanced to a first degree felony, allowing the court to sentence you to up to 30 years in prison.

 What can an Okaloosa County criminal lawyer do for me?

 While you may feel like there is no hope for your case, there are options available to you to minimize the negative effects of being arrested for DUI Manslaughter.
 In all criminal cases, there are a number of pretrial and trial defenses that can be raised to win your case or lessen the punishment.

 In addition to the standard case review we do in every case, there are also many things we investigate and dissect in order to effectively defend you.
 We will not stop until we have explored every available option.

-If you have been charged with DUI Manslaughter in Okaloosa County call Flaherty & Merrifield at (850) 243-6097 to schedule your free, confidential consultation.
+If you have been charged with DUI Manslaughter in in Fort Walton Beach, call Flaherty & Merrifield at (850) 243-6097 for a free, confidential case review.